manavrayamajhee/ECFX/README.md

 * A brief discussion of any challenges faced and how they were overcome

-  - At first without providing user-agent amazon was returning an html with fake price of the item.
+  - At first without providing a user-agent amazon was returning an html with a fake price of the item.
 Providing user-agents identifies these requests as requests from a browser and improves functionality.
-Figuring out correct testing strategy was complicated as it needed to mimick the changing of the price in real-time.
+Figuring out the correct testing strategy was complicated as it needed to mimic the changing of the price in real-time.

 * Any details on testing performed as part of the project to ensure the project meets the requirements
   - For proper testing of notification being sent during price drop events i wrote automated tests which can be ran by using npm test.
 This test asserts if notifications were sent to users when price dropped.